Prag8855/aab/.prod/README.md

 # Deployment to production

 Deployments are triggered by a GitHub webhook.
 It requires `webhook` to be installed and running.
 The webhook runs at `https://allaboutberlin.com:9000/hooks/deploy`.

+`webhook` runs as a systemd socket and service.
+To see the `webhook` logs, run `journalctl -u webhook.service` and `journalctl -u webhook.socket`.

 ## Setup